-We have operating leases for 1 corporate office, 4 bank branch offices, 1 former bank branch office, and 1 ATM location.
-Our leases have remaining lease terms ranging from approximately 0.42 to 4.25 years.
+We have operating leases for 1 corporate office, 43 bank branch offices, 12 former bank branch office, and 1 ATM location.
+Our leases have remaining lease terms ranging from approximately 0.42 0.17 to 4.25 4.00 years.
 Some of the leases include an option to extend, the longest of which is for two 5 year terms.
-As of March 31, 2024, we have no lease commitments that have not yet commenced.
+As of March 31, 2024 June 30, 2024, we have no lease commitments that have not yet commenced.
 The Company also leases a portion of some of its facilities and receives rental income from such lease agreements, all of which are considered operating leases.

+Three Months Ended

+March 31, 2024 March 31, 2023

+Six Months Ended

+June 30, 2024 June 30, 2023

+The components of total lease cost were as follows:

+Operating lease cost

+Operating lease cost

+Operating lease cost

+Variable lease cost

+Total lease cost

+The components of total lease income were as follows:

-Three Months Ended March 31, 2024 March 31, 2023 The components of total lease cost were as follows: Operating lease cost \$ 127 \$ 129 Variable lease cost 16 13 Total lease cost \$ 143 \$ 142 The components of total lease income were as follows: Operating lease income \$ 11 \$ 9 Supplemental cash flow information related to leases was as follows: Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases \$ 136 \$ 138 March 31, 2024 December 31, 2023 Supplemental balance sheet information related to leases was as follows: Operating lease right-of-use assets (1) \$ 1,303 \$ 1,477 Operating lease liabilities (2) \$ 1,568 \$ 1,686 Weighted average remaining lease term in years; operating leases 3.71 3.94 Weighted average discount rate; operating leases 3.21 % 3.20 %
+The components of total lease income were as follows:

+The components of total lease income were as follows:

+Operating lease income Operating lease income Operating lease income Supplemental cash flow information related to leases was as follows: Supplemental cash flow information related to leases was as follows: Supplemental cash flow information related to leases was as follows: Cash paid for amounts included in the measurement of lease liabilities: Cash paid for amounts included in the measurement of lease liabilities: Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases Operating cash flows from operating leases Operating cash flows from operating leases

+Right-of-use assets obtained in exchange for lease obligations:

+Operating leases

+Operating leases

+Operating leases

+June 30, 2024

+June 30, 2024

+March 31, 2024

+March 31, 2024

+March 31, 2024

+December 31, 2023

+June 30, 2024

+December 31, 2023

+Supplemental balance sheet information related to leases was as follows:

+Operating lease right-of-use assets (1)

+Operating lease right-of-use assets (1)

+Operating lease right-of-use assets (1)

+Operating lease liabilities (2)

+Weighted average remaining lease term in years; operating leases

+Weighted average remaining lease term in years; operating leases

+Weighted average remaining lease term in years; operating leases

+Weighted average discount rate; operating leases Weighted average discount rate; operating leases

+3.71

+3.94

+3.49

+3.94

+3.21 %

+3.20 %

+Weighted average discount rate; operating leases

+3.23 %

+3.20 %